Abufarhah/SnackVendingMachine/README.md

 - **More Logging:** The project needs more logging to help in debugging any issues that may arise during the vending machine transactions.
 - **Comments:** The project needs more comments to make it easier for developers to understand the code.
+- **WebSockets:** Using WebSockets could enable interactive communication between users and the vending machine UI, allowing for real-time updates and feedback during the transaction process.

 ## Conclusion: